 What is one small thing I can do to improve upon this situation today?

-Write down that question and brainstorm answers for a few minutes.
+Write that question down and brainstorm answers for a few minutes.
 Then take action on one of the answers you find.

 It doesn’t have to be a big action, just one small step forward.
 And when you are done with it then take another one.

-This direction forward will make you feel like you are starting to regain control over your life again, it will make you feel at least a bit more confident and it, in my experience, tends to reduce the anxiety.
+This movement forward will make you feel like you are starting to regain control over your life again, it will make you feel at least a bit more confident and it, in my experience, tends to reduce the anxiety.